-Q1: What is the current status of media literacy education within your Safer Internet Centre's work programme? (pick one answer only)

-- □ High

-- □ Medium

-- □ Low

-- $\hfill\square$ Media literacy is not currently part of our work programme

-Please add any comments to explain the above response.

-Q2: How does your SIC currently deliver media literacy education (tick all that apply):

-- □ Awareness-raising resources (posters, leaflets, etc.) - $\hfill\square$ Advice offered via helpline services - $\hfill\square$ Training in schools for pupils - $\hfill\square$ Training schools for teachers and educators - □ Training for parents, caregivers and others that support children and young people - $\hfill\square$ Media literacy campaign, organised by the SIC - □ Other

-Please add any comments to explain the above response (including URLs for further information, if possible).

-Q3: Are there any other media literacy programmes/campaigns in your country (to the best of your knowledge) (pick one answer only):

-□ Yes, organised by a SIC partner (i.e. Advisory Board member), but the SIC participates

-$\hfill\square$ Yes, organised by a SIC partner (i.e. Advisory Board member), but the SIC DOES NOT participate
+Safer Internet Centre's work programme? (pick one answer only) □ High □ Medium □ Low ☐ Media literacy is not currently part of our work programme Please add any comments to explain the above response.
+Q2: How does your SIC currently deliver media literacy education (tick all that apply): ☐ Awareness-raising resources (posters, leaflets, etc.) ☐ Advice offered via helpline services ☐ Training in schools for pupils ☐ Training schools for teachers and educators \square Training for parents, caregivers and others that support children and young people ☐ Media literacy campaign, organised by the SIC☐ Other Please add any comments to explain the above response (including URLs for further information, if possible).
+Q3: Are there any other media literacy programmes/campaigns in your country (to the best of your knowledge) (pick one answer only): \square Yes, organised by a SIC partner (i.e. Advisory Board member), but the SIC participates $\hfill\Box$ Yes, organised by a SIC partner (i.e. Advisory Board member), but the SIC DOES NOT participate both national and network levels)?

-$\hfill \ensuremath{\square}$ Yes, organised by another organisation (not affiliated to the SIC), but the SIC participates

-$\hfill \ensuremath{\square}$ Yes, organised by another organisation (not affiliated to the SIC), but the SIC DOES NOT participate

-$\hfill\square$ No, there are no existing media literacy programmes/campaigns in our country ins@fe

-Please add any comments to explain the above response (including URLs for further information, if possible).

-Q4: Please use this space to add any suggestions you have for conducting an EU-wide media literacy campaign... for example, what would be the priorities; what would be the challenges; how could we monitor impact (at both national and network levels)?
+Better Internet for Kids

+Mapping of the media literacy initiatives, landscape, and industry in the context of Better Internet for Kids

+- www.betterinternetforkids.eu

+- @Insafenetwork @safeinternetday

+- facebook.com/saferinternet facebook.com/SaferInternetDay

+- in linkedin.com/company/better-internet-for-kids

+- youtube.com/@insafe01

-info@betterinternetforkids.eu
+- info@betterinternetforkids.eu